By Todd Monahan

-The Kodi Klip Connecting System uses lightweight air tools to affix non-metallic, molded polycarbonate clips (called Kodi Klips) to any cross, parallel, or vertical rebar joints, or rebar to strand.
-The clips provide a four-point rigid grip that guarantees a tight, perfect connection every time.
-The Made in America (MIA) clips use recycled polycarbonate that won't crack, break, deform, rust or degrade, and they won't scratch or damage epoxy-coated rebar or fiberglass reinforcement either.
-Finally, each size is brightly colored to make them easy to distinguish and inspect.
+The Kodi Klip Connecting System uses lightweight air tools to affix non-metallic, molded polycarbonate rebar clips (called Kodi Klips) to any cross, parallel, or vertical rebar joints, or rebar to strand.
+These clips provide a four-point rigid grip that guarantees a tight, perfect connection every time.

-Typically, these non-metallic rebar connectors are applied with a power tool.
+Typically, these non-metallic rebar clips are applied with a power tool.
 There is a cost for the tool, but it's significantly less than an automated tying tool.
 The price per connector is usually higher than a standard piece of tie wire but the application speed and added strength to the rebar structure quickly offset the costs of hand wire tying or automated tool wire tying.
 Non-metallic rebar fasteners allow the work to be done in the shortest time period and provide incredibly strong connections.

 Q: What are the main advantages of using KODI KLIP® Rebar Connectors over wire-tying rebar?
 A: KODI KLIPs significantly reduce installation time – by up to 80% – compared to hand-tying.
 They offer consistent, secure connections, reduce worker fatigue, and improve jobsite safety by eliminating wire scraps and repetitive wrist motion injuries.